What Is Card Testing?

 Merchants have much to lose from credit card testing, both repetitive and one-off.
 These consequences include:

-• Morale and reputation affected: There is increased possibility for a drop in employee morale, as well as reputational damage.
+- Reputational damage: There is increased possibility for reputational damage and a drop in employee morale.

 Of course, also at risk from card testing are payment gateways, where fraudsters spam orders using different credentials to see which will go through, as well as card issuers themselves.